mayankdutta/programming_basics/Spiral model.md

+- tick in the box model.
 - proposed by Barry Bohem in 1986.
-- Diagrammatic representation of this model appears like spiral with many loops.
+- Diagrammatic representation of this model appears like *spiral with many loops*.
 - Spiral model is a framework & best suited for the projects which are risky.
 - has full phases such as planning, risk analysis, engineering & evaluation.
 - The software project repeatedly passes through these phases in a spiral formation.